jberger/MojoBook/overview.markdown

 If you are still confused, remember the following.
 It is common for Mojolicious-level classes to build and use objects from the Mojo namespace.
-Mojo-level classes never build Mojolicious level classes.
+Mojo-level classes never build Mojolicious-level classes.

 ### The Transaction Object

 When the server gets a request from its TCP socket, the first thing it does is get a Mojo::Transaction object to represent it.
-For consistency, all classes in the Mojo echosystem that hold a transaction store it in an attribute called `tx`.
+For consistency, all classes in the Mojo ecosystem that hold a transaction store it in an attribute called `tx`.
 Additionally, by convention a variable that contains a transaction is called `$tx`.

 This object is a container holding both a Mojo::Message::Request (`$tx->req`) and a Mojo::Message::Response (`$tx->res`), both of which are subclasses of Mojo::Message.